numbbo/coco/docs/coco-doc/source/index.rst

 problems and display the results.
-However, under closer inspection, benchmarking turns out to be surprisingly tedious, and it appears to be difficult to get results that can be meaningfully interpreted beyond the standard claim that one algorithm is better than another on some problems --- and vice versa. [#]_ Here, we offer a conceptual guideline for benchmarking continuous optimization algorithms which tries to address this challenge and has been implemented within the COCO_ framework. [#]_
+However, under closer inspection, benchmarking turns out to be surprisingly tedious, and it appears to be difficult to get results that can be meaningfully interpreted beyond the standard claim that one algorithm is better than another on some problems. [#]_ Here, we offer a conceptual guideline for benchmarking continuous optimization algorithms which tries to address this challenge and has been implemented within the COCO_ framework. [#]_